 In July 2017, the Secretariat initiated the process, that is to result in the new 2018 PECI/PMI list.
 In order to implement the procedure and draw up the draft preliminary list according to the process defined in Annex II.2, the Secretariat selected a consultant (the consortium of REKK and DNV-GL) which assists the Secretariat and the electricity and gas-oil Groups defined in the Regulation Annex II.1.
 In cooperation with two Groups, the consultant's task is to collect, validate and assess submitted PECI/PMI candidate projects.

 This assessment work was concluded in May 2018 and the Groups proposed a draft, preliminary list of Projects of Energy Community Interest and Projects of Mutual Interest.
-The draft PECI/PMI lists will become binding and thus replace the current list, once the Ministerial Council of the Energy Community approves them, foreseeably in November 2018.
-According to the Regulation it is to be adopted latest by 31 December 2018.
-After the approval of the electricity, gas and oil PECI and PMI lists, the Secretariat, in cooperation with the project promoters, will update the Energy Community infrastructure transparency platform - PLIMA.
+The PECI/PMI lists became binding and thus replaced the 2016 list following the 16th Ministerial Council's approval on 29 November 2018.
+As a next step, the Secretariat, in cooperation with the project promoters, will update the Energy Community infrastructure transparency platform - PLIMA.

 2016 PECI / PMI selection